aosabook/500lines/pedometer/chapter.md

 Our standard format allows us to store a data series signal, as each element represents acceleration at a point in time.
 We've defined it as an array of arrays of arrays.
 Let's peel back that onion.

 * The first array is just a wrapper to hold the all of the data.
 * The second set of arrays contains one array per data sample taken.
-If our sampling rate is 100 and we sample data for 10 seconds, we'll have 1000 arrays in this second set.
+If our sampling rate is 100 and we sample data for 10 seconds, we'll have $10 * 100$, or 1000, arrays in this second set.
 * The third set of arrays is the pair of arrays enclosed within the second set.
 They both contain acceleration data in the x, y, and z directions; the first representing user acceleration and the second gravitational acceleration.

 These three tasks - parse, dot product, and filter - are all related to taking input data, and parsing and processing it to get it to a state where our resulting signal is clean enough for us to count steps.
 Due to this relationship, it makes sense to combine these tasks into one class.
 We'll call it a **Processor**.